Home Equity Loan Vs. Personal Loan: Which Is Better For You?

 How Does A Home Equity Loan Work?

-Since home equity loans are secured, borrowers tend to get a lower interest rate than one they’d get when taking out personal loans.
-That’s because the risk to lenders is lower.
+Since home equity loans are secured, borrowers tend to get a lower interest rate than one they'd get when taking out unsecured loans.
+That's because the risk to lenders is lower.
 If you stop making payments, they can take possession of your home, giving them a financial safety net.